colab/colab/docs/source/plugindev.rst

 Blacklist
 -------------------

-If you don't want a page to be accessed, you should in your configuration file (/etc/colab/plugins.d) create an array of regexes strings named 'blacklist' that stands for the urls.
+If you don't want a page to be accessed, you should add in your configuration file (/etc/colab/plugins.d) an array of regex strings named 'blacklist' that stands for the urls.
 The pages will then return a 403 error (forbidden).